Frequently Asked Questions

 Focus Maui Nui builds upon the worthy efforts of prior visioning projects, while bringing a fresh, broad-based approach to the question of what Maui County should be in the years to come.
 It invites the input of people from all walks of life and every region of our islands, while taking deliberate measures to ensure participants are able to articulate specific results they’re seeking and expectations they have for our leaders.
 This process also has extensive plans to ensure accountability and continuity.
 Once a common vision has been agreed upon, it will be revisited every year, as citizens and leaders in the public, private, and nonprofit sectors together monitor the actions taken to make the ideas a reality.

 What’s involved in participating?

-From May through July of 2003, dozens of project representatives will be holding small group forums in community centers, schools, churches, clinics – even in residents’ own homes.
-These meetings will take place in towns and communities throughout the county, from Hana to Lanai and Maunaloa to Makena.
-In groups of 10-15, participants will be led by a trained facilitator in a comfortable environment through a series of discussions and exercises to identify their commonly held values, priorities for action, and important messages for leaders and the community at large.
+When running a Focus Maui Nui project, representatives hold small group forums in community centers, schools, churches, clinics – even in residents’ own homes.
+These meetings take place in towns and communities throughout the county, from Hana to Lanai and Maunaloa to Makena.
+In groups, often of 10-15, participants are led by a trained facilitator in a comfortable environment through a series of discussions and exercises to identify their commonly held values, priorities for action, and important messages for leaders and the community at large.
 Information gathered at these forums will be compiled and analyzed, resulting in a shared vision for the future of Maui Nui.
 Town hall meetings to confirm the vision and gather further community input will be held in the fall.